ballerina-platform/ballerina-dev-website/learn/getting-started/building-a-data-service/building-a-data-service.md

 bal new data_service
 ```

->For more information on creating Ballerina packages, see [Creating your First Ballerina Package](/learn/hello-world/creating-your-first-ballerina-package/#creating-the-package/).
+>**Info:** For more information on creating Ballerina packages, see [Creating your First Ballerina Package](/learn/hello-world/creating-your-first-ballerina-package/#creating-the-package/).

 ### Creating a Record to Represent an Employee